Remplin Palace: Duke Charles Michael of Mecklenburg-Strelitz

 With the death of his mother, Duke Charles Michael inherited the palace in 1894.
 He and his family used the palace on an occasional basis when the family was on visit from Russia.
 The primary residences were their Saint Petersburg palace and the Oranienbaum summer palace on the Gulf of Finland.
 In Remplin, the duke received many guests like the German emperor Wilhelm II in December 1891.
 Only when the Grand Ducal family was forced to leave Russia after the Revolution and lost all their (Russian) properties, they took up permanent residence in Remplin.
+Duke Charles Michael passed away in Replin in 1934, unmarried.
+He adopted his nephew as successor.

+Duke George of Mecklenburg-Strelitz

 After the death of his uncle, Duke George inherited the palace and estate in 1934.
 He suffered persecution from the Nazis due to his dynastical links to Russia and his political Catholicism.
 Under threat of expropriation, he was forced to sell most of his land and forests.
 At the start of World War II, all that remained was the palace itself and 30 hectares of land around it.

 The palace was destroyed by a fire in only two hours in the evening of 10 April 1940.
 Newspaper reports from the time suggest that a chimney fire was responsible for the accident.
 However, an arson attack instigated by local members of the Nazi party is probably the true cause, but could never be proven.
 The fire reduced the main building to the ground as the Nazis prevented fire fighters to their work, the Malchin fire brigade had apparently no fuel available to come to help.
 Only the northern wing was saved from destruction.
 Most of the art collection and the library was lost, including paintings by Franz Xaver Winterhalter and François Boucher, and mail correspondence between Johann Wolfgang von Goethe and queen Louise of Prussia.

 The Grand Ducal family was forced to leave Remplin for Berlin, where they lived until their home was destroyed in an Allied bombing raid in February 1944.
 Duke George was arrested by the Gestapo and sent to the concentration camp in Sachsenhausen where he remained until 1945.
 After World War II, the family was expropriated by the Communist regime of the DDR and lost everything they had.
 They left for Sigmaringen in South-Western Germany.
 A reconstruction of the palace was never considered.